Creating amazing Book Descriptions

-A book description informs potential readers about a book’s content.
-It contains a summary, advertisement, teaser, and a hook.
-When choosing a book, readers blast through book descriptions in seconds.
-They have thousands of choices and limited attention spans.
+A book description, sometimes called a book blurb, informs potential readers about a book’s content.
+This short text contains a summary, advertisement, teaser, and a hook.
+When choosing a book, readers blast through book descriptions in seconds because thousands of choices are available, leading to limited attention spans.
 If a reader senses the slightest disappointment, it is on to the next.
-In order to be successful, a description must be mind-blowing.
-Only then can there be the slightest chance to obtain the coveted “buy it now” click.
+If a description is mind-blowing, there is the slightest chance of getting a “buy it now” click.

-Until I became an author, I assumed that experts in the “publishing department” of big printing companies created all book descriptions.
-Clearly, the authors would not be involved in any part of the process.
-Why?
-How could an author remain objective?
-That kind of behavior would be unethical or at least dishonest.
-Like when people write their own press release.
-“Well-known author Bill saved a million puppies today without any concern for his own safety.
+Before becoming an author, I assumed that big printing companies’ “publishing department” experts created all book descriptions.
+Even eBook publishers like Amazon had experts responsible for this easy and unimportant task.
+Why not have the author do their own?
+How could they remain objective?
+Heck, they could like about the content.
+It would be like when unscrupulous people write their lofty press releases.
+“Well-known author Bill saved a million puppies without concern for his safety.
 Truly a hero and an all-around great guy.”

-Yeah, not so much.
-I have since learned that authors write their own book descriptions.
-For me, this task proved to be extremely difficult.
-In past blogs, I have stated that writing a book is 99% marketing and 1% other.
-Clearly, a book description is part of that 99%.
+Yeah… I have since learned that authors write their book descriptions, and it is 1000% important that they read flawlessly.
+I have stated that writing a book is 99% marketing and 1% other.
+Clearly, a book description falls squarely into that 99% effort.

-In general, a book description consists of three short paragraphs but I have seen long-winded five pages monologs and a single sentence.
-They range from boring choppy junk to lively meaningless fluff.
-Some are “get to know you-all” first person and others are distant “I hate you” third person.
+Most book descriptions have three short paragraphs, but I have seen long-winded five-page monologs and single sentences.
+The results range from dull, choppy junk to lively, meaningless fluff.
+Some are “get to know you-all” first person, and others are distant “I hate you” third person.
 The tone ranges from nice to arrogant, directly informative to loosely related, whimsical “Where’s the beef” hamburger commercial to high-pressure timeshare marketer.
-Side note.
-I came across a children’s book about a bunny attending his first day of school.
+Side note: I recently found a children’s book about a bunny attending his first day of school.
 The description reads like a lawyer summarizing a murder.
-What were they thinking?
+What the heck?

-For my first three books, I struggled to create a useable description.
-I began by reading hundreds of descriptions to get a feel for the format.
-In time, I noticed patterns and good technique.
-As far as the ethics of creating my own description?
-That line of thinking went right out the door.
+Once I understood I needed to create a description without their help, I read hundreds to get a feel for the format.
+This also revealed patterns and good technique.
+As far as the ethics of creating a description?
+That line of thinking disappeared faster than a knife fight in a phone booth.

-I remember a line from the movie Used Cars.
-“What's that yellow paint doing on that car?
-Did it use to be a taxi?”
-“No, ma'am, that's yellow primer.”
+What is the correct mindset?
+The movie Used Cars explains it best.
+“What’s that yellow paint doing on that car?
+Did it used to be a taxi?”
+“No, ma’am, that’s yellow primer.”
 “Yellow primer?”
-“Yes, that's being used on a lot of cars these days.
-It's a rust preventative, it adds life to the body.”
-Add fake smile here.
+“Yes, that’s being used on a lot of cars these days.
+It’s a rust-preventative.
+It adds life to the body.”
+Add a fake smile.

 In this sequel to Interviewing Immortality, by Bill Conrad, James finds himself back in his old life.
 He has firmly decided to put behind all the nonsense surrounding the immortality procedure in his past and live a quiet life.